 Whether a misconduct is severe or otherwise depends on the facts of each particular case.
-In a case where the charge is about misappropriation of public money or breach of Trust, no doubt the same is serious in nature and distinguishable from the charge of demeanor or in subordination.
-In this case, during the relevant time, the claimant was serving as the cashier of a Nationalized Bank.
+In a case where the charge is about misappropriation of public money or breach of Trust, no doubt the same is serious in nature and distinguishable from the charge of demeanor or in subordination as in this case.
+In this case during the relevant time, the claimant was serving as the head cashier of a Nationalized Bank.
 The business of the bank thrives on the Trust of the customers and the flawless service provided.
-In this case the charge against the claimant is that, he between 14.01.2004 to 12.05.2004, by mis using his position got on cheque book issued against the account of a customer and using the said cheque managed withdrawal of huge money.
-Not only that, he also effected withdrawal of Rs 50,000/- from the account of a customer who had requested for withdrawal of 10,000/- by filling up the withdrawal slip in his own hand writing, but handed over Rs 10,000/-to her.
-When it was detected he made refund of the said amount.
+In this case the charge against the claimant is that, he between 02/07/2007 to 25/07/200, though received certain amount from the customers for deposit in their account and granted receipts, the amount was not deposited in the respective accounts and vouchers to that effect are not available in the Branch.
+Not only that transactions of huge amounts in his and his wife's account were noticed during that period, which the claimant failed to explain during the domestic inquiry.
 More over the finding in the relevant inquiry is based upon documentary evidence which are the transaction related documents of the Bank and oral evidence too.

-In Regional Manager U.P.S the case of R TC, Etawah & others VS Hotilal and another, 2003(3) SCC 605, reffered later case ofU.P.SRTC in NanhelalKushwaha(2009) 8 SCC, 772, the Hon'bleAppex Court have held that "The court or Tribunal while dealing with the quantum of punishment has to record reason as to why it is felt that the punishment inflicted was not commensurate with the proved charge.
+In the case of Regional Manager U.P.S R TC,Etawah&others VS Hotilal and another,2003(3) SCC

+605. reffered in later ofU.P.SRTC VS a case NanhelalKushwaha(2009) 8 SCC, 772, the Hon'ble Appex Court have held that "The court or Tribunal while dealing with the quantum of punishment has to record reason as to why it is felt that the punishment inflicted was not commensurate with the proved charge.
 A mere statement that the punishment is not proportionate would not suffice.
-It is not only the amount involved ,but the mental set up, the type of the duty performed and similar relevant circumstances, which go into the decision making process are to be considered while deciding the proportionality of the punishment awarded.
+It is not only the amount involved, but the mental set up, the type of the duty performed and similar relevant circumstances, which go into the decision making process are to be considered while deciding the proportionality of the punishment awarded.
 If the charged employee holds a position of trust, where Honesty and Integrity are in built requirements of functioning, it would not be proper to deal with the matter leniently."

 As stated in the preceding paragraph, the allegation against the claimant was of misconduct on account of financial irregularities.
-The admitted evidence is that before initiation of domestic inquiry claimant was placed under suspension in contemplation of the inquiry.
-The inquiry was conducted by the Bank and the claimant was found involved in mis appropriation of the public money in the capacity of cashier.
+The admitted evidence is that before initiation of domestic inquiry and placing the claimant under suspension in contemplation of the inquiry, a fact finding inquiry was conducted by the Bank and the claimant was found involved in mia appropriation of the public money since in the capacity of cashier, though he had received cash from the customers of the Bank did not deposited the same in their account even after the receipt of deposit were granted to them by the claimant under his signature.